I paid over $2000 for my reclining sofa. It is less than 5 years old and already falling apart.

 What are the advantages of purchasing high-quality reclining furniture?

 The amount of use you can get from low or mid-range reclining sofas is usually limited by the foam seat cushions.

 The seat cushion foam will begin to wear out from the first day you use the furniture.

 Eventually, depending on how the furniture is used, and the size of the people using it, the foam will become so uncomfortable you will want to replace the furniture.

-That time period can be as short as 3 – 5 years, usually before the mechanisms fail.
+That time period can be as short as 3 – 5 years.